-Step 1: The Independent Review Organization reviews your appeal.
+Step 1: The Integrated Administrative Hearing Office reviews your appeal.

-The Independent Review Organization is an independent organization that is hired by Medicare.
-This organization is not connected with us and it is not a government agency.
-This organization is a company chosen by Medicare to handle the job of being the Independent Review Organization.
-Medicare oversees its work.
+The Integrated Administrative Hearing Office is an independent New York State agency.
+It is not connected with us.
+Medicare and Medicaid oversee its work.

 We will send the information about your appeal to this organization.
 This information is called your “case file.”
-You have the right to ask us for a copy of your case file.
-[If a fee is charged, insert: We are allowed to charge you a fee for copying and sending this information to you.]
+You have the right to ask us for a free copy of your case file.

-You have a right to give the Independent Review Organization additional information to support your appeal.
+You have a right to give the Integrated Administrative Hearing Office additional information to support your appeal.

-Reviewers at the Independent Review Organization will take a careful look at all of the information related to your appeal.
+Reviewers at the Integrated Administrative Hearing Office will take a careful look at all of the information related to your appeal.
+The Integrated Administrative Hearing Office will contact you to schedule a hearing.

 If you had a “fast” appeal at Level 1, you will also have a “fast” appeal at Level 2